mosryx/phasma/secondary-evidence.md

 The **Jinn** will move at a speed of 2.5 m/s if it has LoS on a player while the fuse box is on during a hunt.
 However, when it gets within 3 meters of the player, it returns to standard speeds.

 The **Hantu's** speed during a hunt is tied to tempuratures, moving faster the colder it gets.
 As it moves between colder and warmer areas it's speed may noticably change.

+The **Twins** hunt speed will vary between hunts depending on where the hunt initiates from, either the location of its "real" twin or its "decoy."

+The **Raiju's** base speed increases to 2.5 m/s when its within range of active electrical equipment.
+While moving around the investigation area, passing into and out of range of equipment can cause it to sound like it is speeding up and slowing down.

 ## Ghost is frequently changing rooms.